Phoenix-Network-Ltd/Ghost-Recon-Future-Soldier-Research/README.md

 # Ghost Recon Future Soldier Backend

-## Overview

-Quazal Rendez-Vous (RDV) emulator for Ghost Recon Future Soldier.
+Quazal Rendez-Vous (RDV) emulator for Ghost Recon: Future Soldier.

 ## Disclaimers
-This project **does not** intend to emulate or bypass *Ubisoft Connect* services - in order to run the game you need a regular activation key acquired from Ubisoft and linked to your Ubi account.
+This project **does not** intend to emulate or bypass Ubisoft Connect services - in order to run the game you need a regular activation key acquired from Ubisoft and linked to your Ubi account.

 ## Config